 I agree with the Cheshire Cat.
 If all you want to do is get “somewhere,” you will certainly get there if you walk long enough.
-The question is, is that what you want, “to get somewhere”?
+The question is, is that what you want, “to get somewhere”

 What if you could do more than “get somewhere”?
 What if you could achieve your hopes and dreams?
 What if you could create and achieve a vision of future you?
 In Richard Chang’s, The Passion Plan, he convincingly explains if you look to your heart and follow your passion, you are capable of achieving your hopes and dreams.
 To achieve optimal Health + Happiness, to build the life you want, you must embrace your passion.
 You will create new opportunities and possibilities for change that others may view as lucky.
-For many of us, first we must (re)discover our passions.
+For many of us, first, we must (re)discover our passions.

 Discovering Your Passion

-Throughout his book, Chang beautifully explains his seven step guide for discovering, developing and living your passion.
-He shares stories, provides worksheets and got me passionate about my passions.
+Throughout his book, Chang beautifully explains his seven-step guide for discovering, developing, and living your passion.
+He shares stories, provides worksheets, and got me passionate about my passions.

 Passion ~ Hegel, 1832 He describes passion as — personal intensity, the special part of our nature that fuels our strongest emotions.
-We are all born with passion but we do not all enjoy our lives exploring our passions — activities, ideas and topics that elicit these emotions.
+We are all born with passion but we do not all enjoy our lives exploring our passions — activities, ideas, and topics that elicit these emotions.

 Passion is natural.

 You do not need to create or force it but you nurture it and find its best use in your life.
 It is dynamic.
 As you explore your passion it will evolve and find its way throughout your life.
 Passion is empowering.
 Exploring your passion fuels success and brings out your best.
-What could be viewed as a defeat is instead seen as an opportunity for growth; enhancing the quality of your day-to-day life.
+What could be viewed as a defeat is instead seen as an opportunity for growth; enhancing the quality of your day-to-day life?
 Lastly, it is unconditional.
 You may have unknowingly suppressed it or lost sight of it, but your passion is there.
-It is a given, a constant and will provide you the motivation to continue forward when you thought you had nothing left.
+It is a given, constant, and will provide you the motivation to continue forward when you thought you had nothing left.
 When we act from passion, we flow.
-We loose track of time.
+We lose track of time.
 We become active participants as opposed to passive observers.

 Chang separates passion into two categories: content-based and context-based.
 Content-based passion focuses on a highly-specialized topic.
 Athletes typically have a content-based passion.
 Someone that excels and is passionate about golf would most likely not be interested in playing basketball or tennis.
 Their passion is golf.
 Context-based passion centers around a theme and not a specific activity or topic.
 If that same golfer was passionate about competition and not golf then basketball and tennis may be equally compelling as it is another opportunity to compete.

 We do not have to limit ourselves to a single passion.
 Our lives can be filled with content- and context-based passions.
 Passions do not have to be central to our lives at all times.
 Threads of passion may run deep below the surface, only to emerge at a later date.
 My sister has been passionate about reading since we were kids.
 I thought she was passionate about books.
-She commented how she loved holding, reading and sharing them.
+She commented on how she loved holding, reading, and sharing them.
 A few years ago she acquired a Kindle.
-This lead me to conclude she was passionate about reading.
+This leads me to conclude she was passionate about reading.
 Then she started a blog … Wild About Books.
 I wonder if in time she will write a book.
 Maybe her passion is sharing stories or the magic of mixing words and creating vivid imagery.
 She is the only one that truly understands her passion but there is a theme weaving through her life.
 I look forward to reading her first book and maybe attending Wild About Books Workshops as she shares her talents and teaches others.